-Throwing up bile, a yellow or greenish liquid, can happen for many reasons.
-Some of the causes of a person throwing up bile may be serious and require urgent medical attention.
+Throwing up bile, a yellow or greenish liquid, can happen for many reasons, such as a high alcohol intake, pregnancy, bile reflux, or an intestinal blockage.
+Some of these may need urgent medical attention.

 Someone who throws up bile should be aware of when to seek medical care and when vomiting bile can be relieved with home remedies.